reactjs/react.dev/src/content/learn/typescript.md

 }
 ```

+This is a very broad definition of children.
 The second is to use the `React.ReactElement` type, which is only JSX elements and not JavaScript primitives like strings or numbers:

 ```ts
 interface ModalRendererProps {